Hardcover ISBN: 9781503632394

 About the author

-Leland T. Saito is Associate Professor of Sociology and American Studies & Ethnicity at University of Southern California.
+Leland T. Saito is Professor of Sociology and American Studies & Ethnicity at University of Southern California.
 He is the author of the award-winning book, The Politics of Exclusion (Stanford, 2009).

 "Another richly detailed book on capitalistic space control and white racism by Leland Saito!
 Although big capital and city officials remade LA's Broadway area, California's progressive growth-with-equity groups democratized this once capitalist-dominated city development process.
 Accenting historical context and changing meanings of white racial framing of cities, Saito crafts a very innovative racial-spatial formation theory."